 - Then create a well in the center of your flour mixture and pour the egg/cream mixture into it, and then stir with a wooden spoon until a dough develops.

-- Brush hearts with heavy cream and top with a sprinkle of raw sugar.
+- Top each biscuit with a sprinkle of raw sugar.